 By sending a pre Black Friday email with a teaser of your offer, you’re building excitement with your email subscribers.
-You’re also setting them up to anticipate your email, which is important because otherwise you could easily get lost in the inbox when every company sends their Black Friday email on the morning of November 25th.
+You’re also setting them up to anticipate your email, which is important because otherwise, you could easily get lost in the inbox when every company sends their Black Friday email on the morning of.
 Giving your customers a heads-up about your offer will let them know to look for your email on the holiday, so they don’t miss out on your special offer.

 2. Offer your customers something unexpected